123time/asce-sar-delivery/README.md

 ## Project Scope

-This delivery package intentionally removes unrelated experimental modules, extra YAML files, pretrained weights, datasets, examples, and temporary outputs.
 It is intended to expose only the model and modules required for reproducing the delivered ASCE-SAR architecture.

 ## License